Top Careers If You Love History

 If you like to check things to the minutest detail, you’ll make a good museum curator.
 They are responsible for overseeing the museum’s collections.
 This involves documenting and keeping them safe as well as conducting further research on the items.
 A senior curator can fetch an average annual salary of $63,492.

 Most people confuse archaeology and anthropology with the other.
-But anthropologist are more concerned with the study of societies.
-They deal with topics such as population growth, social structure and globalization.
+But anthropologists are more concerned with the study of societies.
+They deal with topics such as population growth, social structure, and globalization.
 They also study how these factors affect human lives through the ages.
 Most anthropologists receive an average annual salary of $62,280.

 This job is perfect for those who both love history and keeping records.
 Most archivists are employed in government institutions and non-profit organizations.
 They receive a median annual salary of $51,760.